venkaiahmalli96/Airbnb-Data-Analysis-End-to-End-SQL-Neo4j-SSRS-Tableau-Project/README.md

 # Airbnb Data Analysis – End-to-End SQL, Neo4j, SSRS & Tableau Project
+  This project was completed as part of the “Data Storage Solutions for Data Analytics” module at Dublin Business School (Lecturer: Dr Anesu Nyabadza).
-   A final year MSc in Data Analytics project submitted to Dublin Business School Developed by Venkaiah Malli
+   Developed by Venkaiah Malli

 ## 📌 Project Overview